2014 Saint-Jean-sur-Richelieu ramming attack: Perpetrator

 Martin Couture-Rouleau (died October 20, 2014, age 25) was a francophone Canadian living with his parents in Saint-Jean-sur-Richelieu at the time of the attack.
 He was separated from his partner and their young child.
 Couture-Rouleau had converted to Islam in the previous year, and was praying at a mosque "regularly."
 He had owned a small power-washing business that failed.

 Legal documents show Couture-Rouleau became a Muslim convert in 2013 and started to refer to himself as Ahmad LeConverti (Ahmad the Converted).
 Facebook activity and a CBC interview show that he had become a supporter of ISIL.
 He posted images and links that were anti-American foreign policy, and links to anti-Semitic YouTube videos.
 Global reported Facebook posts in both English and French about Allah and graphic posters with references to Islam's superiority over Christianity.
 A Facebook friend who corresponded with Couture-Rouleau said, "So he was really mad that Canada actually supported the American bombing of [ISIS] in Syria and Iraq so I think that was the main motive in killing that Canadian soldier."
-Another told Radio-Canada that Couture-Rouleau spent hours on the internet and devoured jihadist literature, and that Couture-Rouleau dreamed of dying as a martyr.
+Another told Radio-Canada that Couture-Rouleau spent hours on the internet and devoured jihadist literature and dreamed of dying as a martyr.

 According to information Radio-Canada obtained, he had convinced at least four or five people in his circle of friends to convert to Islam, but the friend said that Couture-Rouleau got carried away with an extreme interpretation of the Qur'an.
 A friend said he was obsessed with practicing his new religion and trying to convert his friends.

 The RCMP became aware of Couture-Rouleau after a relative alerted police to the man's terrorist leanings.
 He wanted to travel to Iraq to fight with ISIL the summer before he perpetrated the attack in Quebec.
 His Canadian passport was revoked in June 2014 over concerns that he had "become radicalized after converting to Islam."
 RCMP Commissioner Bob Paulson confirmed he was one of 90 Canadians under surveillance by the RCMP because they were suspected of wanting to join terrorist organizations.